 At the end of the year, no Director had a beneficial interest in any shares or debentures of any connected undertaking of the Society.

-Patrick Muir holds 40 B Ordinary Shares in Smart Money People Limited, a subsidiary company, under their share option scheme.
+Patrick Muir holds an option over 40 B Ordinary Shares in Smart Money People Limited, a subsidiary company, under their share option scheme.

 GOING CONCERN